Unity in Sharing Art: Amulets and Talismans

 “I will follow the sturdy rock arrow in its dynamic gesture forward, carrying with me

-on this journey the comforts of tea, wise words, and faith in a Divine Healer.”
+of tea, wise words, and faith in a Divine Healer.”

 I am not sharing my associations but here is what I used.
 I loved this process and where it led me.